mmcardle/MServe/docs/service_provider_guide.rst

 Gaining Admin access to a  Service
 **********************************

-There is only one way in which you can be given access to an Configure an MServe Service.
+There is only one way in which you can be given access to an MServe Service.

 * Directly given an URL by a administrator provider